 Light design – Bart van den Heuvel

 The production is designed with a quick technical set-up and breakdown time in mind.
-We’re aiming for a set-up on the day of the performance itself.
+We’re aiming for a set-up on the day of the performance itself, with a pre-rigging on the night before.
 The stage elements will be built from the ground up, there’s no need to fly parts of the set or screens from the trusses or a fly bar system.

 One extra musician is needed to perform the ‘doubleA player’ software from a laptop within the ensemble. doubleA player triggers the electronic soundtrack and starts the film clips.
 We will provide the full set, including the screens.
 The presenter is asked to provide a light set-up, sound system, and the video projectors.
 The technical rider is available upon request.